CAOS-NYU/Dedalusv3_GreeneSingularity/README.md

 ```
 After this, we can enjoy Dedalus in Jupyter on OOD by following [this tutorial](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/open-ondemand-ood-with-condasingularity#h.pjqb0en5ivqf).
 Remember to request only one core because we can only use one!

 To learn about the details of the files you copied, you could read the `python` and `kernel.json` files.
 The Singularity used is mine.
-For instructions on how to make your own, see [the section on adding more packages to the Singularity](#add_package).
+For instructions on how to make your own, see [the section on buiding your own Singularity](#make_sing).

 ## Using Dedalus on multiple nodes <a name="mult_nodes"></a>
 Since Dedalus uses MPI, we could use multiple nodes for our computation.
 In Greene, requesting multiple nodes and lauching python in each nodes is managed by Slurm via `srun`.
 Therefore, we cannot use multiple nodes for interactive jobs.
 Therefore, we start with